-- 2. Type up to a 6-digit vehicle number and press RETURN.
-The system displays: BEGIN ODOM: - 3.
+- 1. At the prompt, type LV.
+The system displays: VEH.
+NO. - 2.
+Follow the procedure for loading a new vehicle record as described in Section 6.
+After you enter the check digit code, the system displays: BEGIN ODOM: - 3.
 Type the vehicle's present odometer reading (up to six digits) and press RETURN.
-The system displays: ENABLE MPG CALCULATION? <Y OR N>. - 4.
-Type Y to enable MPG calculation and reasonable odometer check for this vehicle record or N to disable the feature.
+The system displays: ENABLE MPG CALCULATION? <Y OR N>: - 4.
+Type Y to enable MPG calculation and reasonable odometer check for this vehicle record or N to disable the feature and press RETURN.
 The VEH.
 NO. prompt reappears. - 5.
-To define additional vehicle records, repeat this procedure from Step 2.
+To load additional vehicle records, repeat this procedure from Step 2.